Kaisa Johanna Vähi

 kaisa.vahi@uniarts.fi

-My doctoral studies at the Sibelius Academy, University of the Arts Helsinki, are funded by Estonian Ministry of Culture and Estonian Education and Youth Board.
+My doctoral studies at the Sibelius Academy, University of the Arts Helsinki, are funded by Estonian Ministry of Education and Research, Estonian Education and Youth Board, and Kone Foundation.